Cinema of Bangladesh: 1990s

 In the 1990s, most of the Bangladeshi movies were dominated by mainstream commercial movies.
 Many successful films were produced in this time.
 The definition of Bangla mainstream commercial movies had changed, because most of the movies were very much influenced by commercial Indian Hindi movies and most of them were direct copies from those Indian commercial Hindi films full with action, dance, song and jokes.
 During this era, some new directors and actors came to the industry.
 Intellectual Directors such as Tanvir Mokammel, Tareque Masud, Morshedul Islam, Humayun Ahmed, Nasiruddin Yousuff, Akhtaruzzaman and Mustafizur Rahman made some critically and internationally acclaimed films at that time.
 Two of Tanvir Mokammel's feature films are featured in the "Top 10 Bangladeshi Films" list by British Film Institute's critics choice.

-The 1990s marked the debut and dominance of Salman Shah who is referred as the "Prince of Bangladeshi Cinema" and the "First Superstar of Modern Dhallywood".
-Regarded as one of the most popular and influential actors in the history of Bangladeshi cinema, he starred in some of the most iconic and successful films in Dhallywood's history which include Ontare Ontare, Ei Ghor Ei Songsar, Sujan Sakhi, Mayer Odhikar and Anondo Osru.
-Additionally three of his films, Shopner Thikana, Sotter Mrittu Nei and Keyamat Theke Keyamat are among the top ten highest-grossing films of all time in the Dhallywood box office.
-His untimely death at the height of his fame in 1996, is noted to be a tragic event for the nation which evoked unanimous public reactions of grief and brought the film industry to a standstill.
+The 1990s marked the debut of Salman Shah, referred to as the "Prince of Bangladeshi Cinema" and the "First Superstar of Modern Dhallywood".
+Often regarded as a popular and influential actor, he starred in various films, including Ontare Ontare, Ei Ghor Ei Songsar, Sujan Sakhi, Mayer Odhikar and Anondo Osru; of the list, Shopner Thikana, Sotter Mrittu Nei and Keyamat Theke Keyamat exist as the top ten highest-grossing films in the Dhallywood box office.
+His death in 1996 evoked public reactions of grief and brought the film industry to a standstill.

-Some other successful male actors during this time were Alamgir, Jashim, Ilias Kanchan, Nayeem, Manna, Riaz, Ferdous Ahmed and Omar Sani.
+Some other successful male actors during this time were Alamgir, Jashim, Ilias Kanchan, Nayeem, Manna, Riaz, Ferdous Ahmed, Rubel, Amin Khan and Omar Sani.

 Among successful female actors were Shabana, Champa, Dolly Johur, Suchorita, Shabnaz.
 Some notable films from this decade include Padma Nadir Majhi by Indian director Goutam Ghose, Padma Meghna Jamuna by Chashi Nazrul Islam, Pita Mata Sontan and Banglar Bodhu by A. J. Mintu, Aguner Poroshmoni and Srabon Megher Din by Humayun Ahmed, Desh Premik by Kazi Hayat, Anya Jibon by Sheikh Niamat Ali, Poka Makorer Ghor Bosoti by Akhtaruzzaman, Dukhai by Morshedul Islam, Hothat Brishti by Indian director Basu Chatterjee and Chitra Nodir Pare by Tanvir Mokammel.
 In the late 90s, Sohanur Rahman Sohan's Ananta Bhalobasha (1999) was the turning point of Bangladeshi cinema by introducing Shakib Khan, who is now one of the biggest superstars in the industry.